suncoast-devs/handbook/lessons/misc-quick-reference/sql.md

 ### PRIMARY KEY

-To create a primary key column we add the qualifier `PRIMARY KEY`.
-It is also useful to use the `SERIAL` type which creates an automatically increasing integer for each row inserted.
+To create a primary key column, we add the qualifier `PRIMARY KEY`.
+It is also useful to use the `SERIAL` type, which creates an automatically increasing integer for each row inserted.
 This allows us to **omit** that column and allow the database to supply it and automatically keep track of it.